The leopard cat (Prionailurus bengalensis) is a small wild cat endemic to continental South, East, and Southeast Asia.

 Compared to the domestic cat, the leopard is about the same size but is more slender, with web-defined webs between its toes and longer legs.

 The back of its moderately rounded and long ears are black with white spots.
-The limbs and body are marked with black spots of varying colour and size, and along its back are 2 – 4 rows of elongated spots.
+The limbs and body are marked with black spots of varying color and size, and along its back are 2 – 4 rows of elongated spots.

-The tail of a leopard cat is about half the size of the head to body length and is seen with a few vague rings close to the black tip.
+The tail of a leopard cat is about half the size of the head-to-body length and is seen with a few vague rings close to the black tip.

 The southern populations have yellowish-brown fur, while those in the north have pale silver-grey fur.
 The black markings could be rosette, spotted, or dotted streaks.